nycdotnet/DotNetLinting/README.md

 ## S1854: Remove this useless assignment to variable
 Default `error` 🚒

 This rule in particular causes breaks while using hot reload with modern .NET.
 It is well intentioned but should be a warning.
+This is implemented by the SonarAnalyzer.

 ```
 dotnet_diagnostic.S1854.severity = warning